dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

   discovery and execution processes
 - Facilitating ease of configuration and execution of Tempest across multiple environments and configurations
-- Extends testrepository directly in order to leverage current and future testrepository features
+- Builds on testrepository directly in order to leverage current and future testrepository capabilities

 Proposed Change
 ===============

-The implementation of this spec can be broken down into three logical components:
+This spec's implementation can be broken down into three logical components:

 - A command line interface that users will interact with
-- A function that takes the command line arguments and decides which tests will be run
+- A function that takes the command line arguments and decides which tests should be executed
 - A client that drives the execution of tests by interfacing directly with the testr internals in testrepository